hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

 ## Implementation Notes

 - Clients can be implemented in any language that supports UDP sockets and binary serialization
-- The protocol is designed for localhost communication between Unity and external tools
+- The protocol is designed for localhost communication between this package and external tools
 - Message serialization uses little-endian encoding for cross-platform compatibility

 ## Error Handling

-- **Socket Exceptions**: Unity will attempt to rebind on domain reload
+- **Socket Exceptions**: This package will attempt to rebind on domain reload
-- **Port Conflicts**: Unity uses `ReuseAddress` but conflicts may still occur
+- **Port Conflicts**: This package uses `ReuseAddress` but conflicts may still occur
 - **Message Size**: Messages larger than 8KB automatically use TCP fallback
 - **Client Timeout**: Clients are removed after 4 seconds of inactivity